-This Bill makes provision for the reform of the law on the care and protection of children.
+This Bill makes provision for the reform of the law in relation to a child who is in need of care and protection.

 Arrangement of Sections

 PART I

 PRELIMINARY

 - 1. Short title

 - 2. Interpretation

 - 3. Purpose

 - 4. Principles to be applied in the administration of the Act

 - 5. Child in need of care and protection

 - 6. Request for services from other agencies

 - 7. Participation of a child